SwampPear/CreditDashboard/README.md

 ## Changes
-Additionally, I found the data structure provided for the API response to be constricting with regards to the flexibility for new datasets to be added to the response, so a small change was made to alter the data structure of the 'data' field from:
+Additionally, I found the data structure provided for the API response to be constricting with regards to the flexibility for new datasets to be added to the response, so a small change was made to alter the data structure of the 'Data' field from:

 ```
 Data: {